brettcannon/riscv-harmony/README.md

 respectively),
 or it was on purpose.
-Since it's more fun to assume that it was on purpose, I decided to continue with the tradition by naming my simulator after another vampire that is friendly towards the [Scooby Gang](https://en.wikipedia.org/wiki/Scooby_Gang_(Buffy_the_Vampire_Slayer)):
+Since it's more fun to assume that it was on purpose, I decided to continue with the tradition by naming my simulator after another vampire that is (sort of) friendly towards the [Scooby Gang](https://en.wikipedia.org/wiki/Scooby_Gang_(Buffy_the_Vampire_Slayer)):
 [Harmony](https://en.wikipedia.org/wiki/Harmony_Kendall).
 The choice
 also seems apt as this simulator will more than likely not ever be